Judiciary Committee releases executive summary of supplemental FBI report on Kavanaugh

 FORD'S EX-BOYFRIEND CONTRADICTS HER SWORN TESTIMONY ON POLYGRAPH PREP, PTSD, FEAR OF FLYING -- GRASSLEY SOUNDS THE ALARM

-The FBI also interviewed two individuals named in Kavanaugh's July 1, 1982 calendar entry, which some observers said could have described the gathering where she was purportedly attacked.
-Those individuals were his longtime friend Christopher Garrett and Timothy Gaudette, whose house Kavanaugh went to for beers, according to his calendar.
+Additionally, the FBI interviewed two individuals named in Kavanaugh's July 1, 1982 calendar entry, which some observers said could have described the gathering where she was purportedly attacked.
+Those individuals were his longtime friend Christopher Garrett and Timothy Gaudette, whose house Kavanaugh went to for beers on July 1, according to his calendar.
 An attorney for one of those witnesses was also interviewed.

 Finally, the FBI interviewed Deborah Ramirez, the woman who claimed in an explosive New Yorker piece that Kavanaugh had exposed himself to her at a Yale party.
 The FBI also interviewed two alleged eyewitnesses identified by Ramirez, and tried to interview a third, but that individual refused to cooperate.
 Agents also interviewed one of Ramirez's close friends from college.